HL7/US-Core/input/intro-notes/StructureDefinition-us-core-observation-lab-intro.md

 **Profile specific implementation guidance:**

 - For USCDI V3+, systems are required to use SNOMED CT for coded results if the SCT code exists.
-- <!-- {% raw %} The specimen type can be communicated in the mandatory `Observation.code` (e.g., Blood Glucose), or the must support `Observation.specimen` element, or through both elements. {% endraw %} -->
+- <span class="bg-success" markdown="1">The specimen type can be communicated in the mandatory `Observation.code` (e.g., Blood Glucose), or the must support `Observation.specimen` element, or through both elements.</span><!-- new-content -->
 {% include observation_guidance_1.md category="laboratory" example1=" such as 'chemistry'" example2=" (for example, a 24-Hour Urine Collection test)" %}

 {% include link-list.md %}